sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

   Use the CodeLens button or copy the code into the |visualizer| to watch how the main method passes actual argument values into each call to the verse method.
   Update the main method to add a third verse to the song with another animal and noise.
-  Rerun the program to confirm the third verse correctly prints.
+  Rerun the program to confirm the third verse is correct.
   ~~~~
   public class Song
   {